ingframin/CPongC/README.md

 In order to build the project, run from the main folder:

-c:\yourfolder\ > gcc main.c ball.h ball.c player.h player.c text.h text.c utils.h utils.c -L./SDL2/lib -I./SDL2/include/ -lmingw32 -lSDL2main -lSDL2 -lSDL2_image -lSDL2_mixer -o./bin/Debug/pong.exe -w -Wextra -Wfatal-errors
+c:\yourfolder\ > gcc main.c ball.c player.c text.c utils.c -L./SDL2/lib -I./SDL2/include/ -lmingw32 -lSDL2main -lSDL2 -lSDL2_image -lSDL2_mixer -o./bin/Debug/pong.exe -w -Wextra -Wfatal-errors -O3

-On Linux and Mac OS, you can use the same command, just remove "-L./SDL2/lib -I./SDL2/include/ -lmingw32", you normally don't need this.
+On Linux and Mac OS, you can use the same command, just remove "-L./SDL2/lib -I./SDL2/include/ -lmingw32", you don't need this.
-On Linux you need to install libSDL2-dev, libSDL2_image-dev, libSDL2_mixer-dev packages.
+On Linux and Mac you need to install libSDL2-dev, libSDL2_image-dev, libSDL2_mixer-dev packages.
-On Mac you also need the development packages; you can install them with Homebrew or Mac Ports.
+On Mac, you can install them with Homebrew or Mac Ports.
 If you install them from the SDL2 website you need the -L/path/ and -I/path/ directives for gcc, pointing to the correct subfolders in the Framework folder.

 The easiest is to edit the task.json file and use Visual Studio Code.
 No editors war, if you like Vim, Emacs, Sublime, whatever, I don't care.
 My build is editor/ide agnostic.

-I am bad at writing make files, I may consider writing one at some point.

 ## Additional information and license

 If you need help, send me a message: framin2 at gmail.com.

 I got the sounds and font for free.
-I added the font licence file in the fonts folder but I cannot find the audio source anymore.
-If you recognize it, please, drop me a message so that I can give proper attribution.
+I added the font licence file in the fonts folder.
+The music comes from Patrick De Arteaga: <https://patrickdearteaga.com/>
+He is awesome, visit his website and enjoy!

-I made the sprites myself with Microsoft Paint.
+I made the sprites myself with Affinity Designer.
 They are a perfect example of programmer art :p Feel free to reuse them at your will.

-My code is provided with MIT license, use it at your will.
+All my code is provided with BSD license.